club-s0da/Python/Web Scraping Wiki Largest Companies.md

 # Rewritten as LIST COMPREHENSION:
 column_names = [columns.text.strip() for columns in headings]

-# Note: Will not be able to use strip() AFTER it becomes items in a list (only while you're iterating through it)
+# Note: Will not be able to use strip() AFTER it becomes items in a list (only while iterating through it)

 # import pandas so it's ready to go
 # put column headings in to start